Consumerism: Criticism

 In 1955, economist Victor Lebow stated:

-Figures who arguably do not wholly buy into consumerism include Pope Emeritus Benedict XVI, German historian Oswald Spengler (1880–1936), who said: "Life in America is exclusively economic in structure and lacks depth"), and French writer Georges Duhamel (1884–1966), who held American materialism up as "a beacon of mediocrity that threatened to eclipse French civilization".
+Figures who arguably do not wholly buy into consumerism include German historian Oswald Spengler (1880–1936), who said: "Life in America is exclusively economic in structure and lacks depth", and French writer Georges Duhamel (1884–1966), who held American materialism up as "a beacon of mediocrity that threatened to eclipse French civilization".
 Francis Fukuyama blames consumerism for moral compromises.

-Furthermore, some theorists have concerns with the place commodity takes in the definition of one's self.
-Media theorists Straut Ewen coined the term "commodity self" to describe an identity built by the goods we consume.
-For example, people often identify as PC or Mac users, or define themselves as a Coke drinker rather than Pepsi.
-The ability to choose one product out of an apparent mass of others allows a person to build a sense "unique" individuality, despite the prevalence of Mac users or the nearly identical tastes of Coke and Pepsi.
+Moreover, some critics have expressed concern about the role commodities play in the definition of one's self.
+In his 1976 book Captains of Consciousness: Advertising and the Social Roots of the Consumer Culture, historian and media theorist Stuart Ewen introduced what he referred to as the "commodification of consciousness", and coined the term "commodity self" to describe an identity built by the goods we consume.

+For example, people often identify as PC or Mac users, or define themselves as a Coke drinker rather than a Pepsi drinker.
+The ability to choose one product out of a great number of others allows a person to build a sense of "unique" individuality, despite the prevalence of Mac users or the nearly identical tastes of Coke and Pepsi.
 By owning a product from a certain brand, one's ownership becomes a vehicle of presenting an identity that is associated with the attitude of the brand.
 The idea of individual choice is exploited by corporations that claim to sell "uniqueness" and the building blocks of an identity.
 The invention of the commodity self is a driving force of consumerist societies, preying upon the deep human need to build a sense of self.